HOURS OF OPERATION

 Indigenous Music Development Manager

 Alan grew up in Winnipeg and is a member of the Peguis First Nation.
-He received a BA in Economics from Trent University and currently manages Manitoba Music’s Aboriginal Music Program, where he’s worked since 2005.
-Alan chairs the Indigenous category for the JUNO Awards and the Aboriginal Music Manitoba board; he’s member of the MuchFACT music committee, the Rap committee for the JUNO Awards, and the board of directors for Canada’s Music Incubator.
-Contact him to learn more about opportunities and resources dedicated to First Nation, Métis, and Inuit people in music along with information about Aboriginal Music Program projects, which include the AMP Sessions, AMP Camp, Native America North, and Market Builder.
+He received a BA in Economics from Trent University and currently manages Manitoba Music’s Indigenous Music Development Program, where he’s worked since 2005.
+Alan chairs the Indigenous category for the JUNO Awards and the Aboriginal Music Manitoba board; he’s member of the Rap committee for the JUNO Awards, and Mayor's Indigenous Advisory Circle for the City of Winnipeg.
+Contact him to learn more about opportunities and resources dedicated to First Nation, Metis, and Inuit people in music along with information about Indigenous Music Development Program projects, which include the Indigenous Music Residency (formerly AMP Camp), Native America North, and Market Builder.

 Membership & Administrative Assistant